frederic-perez/AmE-dictionary/data/dictionary.md

 __doctors make the worst patients__ _idiom_ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task.
 __doddering__
 __doddle__ Something easily done, fixed, etc.
-__dodge a bullet__ _idiom_ To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
+__dodge a bullet__ _idiom_ :two: To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
 __dodges__ _n_
 __dodgy__ _adj_ _slang_ :three: Dishonest or unreliable.
 Marked by skill in deception.
 __dodo__ _n_ _informal_ :two: A stupid person; an idiot.
 Extinct flightless bird whose name has become synonymous with stupidity.